ilarsf/aarc_lts/for-learners/resources/next-steps.md

         <button class="accordion-toggle"><i class="fas fa-user-graduate"></i> Coached Programs</button>
         <div class="accordion-content">
             <div class="accordion-content-inner">
-                <p>If you\'re looking for more structured coaching after the trial period, AARC offers various coached programs.
+                <p>If you're looking for more structured coaching after the trial period, AARC offers various coached programs.
 These programs focus on continued skill development, endurance building, and often introduce more advanced techniques or specific boat types (e.g., doubles, quads).</p>
                 <p>AARC offers a variety of coached programs throughout the year for different skill levels.
 These are announced on the main AARC website and through member communications.
 They are a great way to continue structured learning and improve with a dedicated group.</p>
             </div>
         </div>